What does it take to get in?

 How long is the support provided?

-Usually we are able to provide financial aid for 4 academic years and summers.
+Usually we are able to provide financial support for 5 academic years including summers between years 1 thru 4.
 For exceptionally strong students we sometimes provide aid for a longer period of time.
 We expect you to make good progress toward a degree or we cannot continue to provide aid.
 We also expect you to apply for nationally competitive fellowships when appropriate.

 How do I earn an assistantship?